memfagor/ships/README.md

 ## License

-This project is licensed under the BSD 2-Clause "Simplified" License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details